- National Statistic: yes

 These organisations use the productivity estimates in a number of ways.
 Total public service productivity estimates have been used to inform previous IFS Green Budgets, directly used by the Nuffield Trust and are regular inputs into briefings for Cabinet Office's ministers and permanent secretaries.
 We have, similarly, given advice to government departments on how to incorporate the general methodology of the estimates into their own work.

 Feedback from users is received via user surveys and consultation events.
-Acting on such feedback, we are undertaking a development programme to improve public service productivity statistics across all service areas.
-As well as the annual estimates that are the focus of this release, we also publish experimental estimates of quarterly public service productivity – allowing for statistics to be provided on a more timely basis.
+Acting on such feedback, we are undertaking a development program to improve public service productivity statistics across all service areas.
+Changes and improvements on our statistics are published in methodology articles.
+As well as the annual estimates that are the focus of this release, we also publish experimental estimates of quarterly public service productivity - allowing for statistics to be provided on a more timely basis.

 Strengths and limitations